IQGeo/utils-vscode/README.md

 ## Release Notes

+### 1.0.7
+-   Added automatic watch to restart apache or restart the active debug session.

 ### 1.0.6
 -   New command to update an IQGeo project based on https://github.com/IQGeo/utils-project-template from the options specified in the .iqgeorc.jsonc configuration file.